fajarspace/informatikaApiDoc/content/main.md

 > Make sure to replace `meowmeowmeow` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Uses Token to allow access to the API.
+You can generate a new Token at our [developer portal](http://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Expects for the API key to be included in all API requests to the server in a header that looks like the following:"

-`Authorization: meowmeowmeow`
+`Authorization: iniadalahtoken`

 <aside class="notice">
-You must replace <code>meowmeowmeow</code> with your personal API key.
+You must replace <code>iniadalahtoken</code> with your personal Token.
 </aside>